I'm a member

 For women without a strong family history of breast cancer and at average risk prior to testing, OncoVue purports to estimate a woman’s individual risk and place her in standard-, moderate-, or high-risk groups.
 The results are intended to help a woman and her physician decide if more frequent exams and/or more sophisticated surveillance techniques are indicated.
 For women already known to be at high risk based on a family history consistent with hereditary breast cancer, the test is represented as having added value by indicating greater or lesser risk at different life stages.

 The OncoVue test is available only through the Breast Cancer Risk Testing Network (BCRTN), described as a network of Breast Care Centers engaged in frontline genetic identification of breast cancer risk levels in their patients.
 BCRTN members will provide genetic breast cancer risk testing for their patients using OncoVue as part of a comprehensive education program to help OncoVue “at-risk” women understand their risk level and intervention strategies.
 BCRTN members will be selected for the network, based on a number of criteria, including quality standards of care, level of breast cancer surveillance technology, and the capability of providing patient education on genetic testing and future risk management protocols.
+As of July 2013, 32 participating centers (36 locations), located in 20 states, were listed on the company website.
+OncoVue® is not listed in the Genetic Testing Registry of the National Center for Biotechnology Information.

 Genetic Testing for Hereditary Breast and/or Ovarian Cancer is addressed in a separate policy.